ccarls22-maker/The-Draft-Gap-Unstructured-Data-Analysis-/README.md

 # Draft Gap

 # Project Overview

 Colorado ranks fourth in the United States for the total number of craft breweries, reflecting a strong local craft beer culture.
 This project examines how the distribution and what types of breweries intersect with neighborhood economic conditions, and how these factors influence award recognition.
 By considering both economic and social dimensions, we explore how craft breweries not only reflect but also shape access, opportunity, and community engagement across different regions.

+# Refrence Links:

 Beer API: https://www.openbrewerydb.org/ Poverty API: https://www.census.gov/data/developers/data-sets/Poverty-Statistics.html